davidbruce/spring-boot-rest-tutorial/lesson-plan/demonstrations/1-setup.md

 of the unzipped folder.

 The project will automatically start indexing and pulling down Maven Dependencies.
-Once that is complete right-click the DemoApplication class file under src/ and press run.
+Once that is complete right-click the DemoApplication class file under `src` and press run.

 ![Running the App from the IntelliJ Context Menu](../images/Context%20Menu.png)